Something was cooking.

 Those are Donaldson’s WAR totals in each of the last two years, according to the FanGraphs version of the metric.
-He was first and second (by 0.2) among MLB third basemen in those years respectively.
-He hit 24 and 29 home runs — in Oakland.
-He walks at an above average rate.
-He plays tremendous defence (UZR of 15.5 in 2014, DRS of +20).
+He was first and second (by 0.2) among MLB third basemen in those years, respectively.
+He hit 24 and 29 home runs — playing home games in Oakland.
+He walks and gets on base at an above average rate, and he plays tremendous defence (UZR of 15.5 in 2014, DRS of +20).
 He put up a 147 wRC+ in 2013, and a 129 this year.

 He is a tremendous, tremendous player.

 He’s also under team control for four more years.
 He is arbitration-eligible for the first time this winter, as a Super Two, having two years and 158 days of MLB service.

 Brett Lawrie is under control for a year less.

 Now, also going the other way is a lot of value: Sean Nolin and Kendall Graveman — nice enough depth arms, and possibly better, who will certainly look good in Oakland — and Franklin Barreto, an excellent shortstop prospect (who may not stick at the position, though reports from this season have been better than previous years) and who seems certain to hit.
 He’s a nice replacement for Addison Russell, who the A’s lost in the Jeff Samardzija trade, but still a ways off, at just 18 years old.

 It’s a lot of talent, and a lot of years of cheap control that the Jays are giving up, but that’s the price you’ll pay for the best third baseman in baseball — y’know, if you’re lucky!
 And while this move could entirely blow up in their faces — Brett Lawrie can still be very, very good, as could the other pieces, especially Barreto — holy fucking awesome!
 For the here-and-now, this is terrific.